Errors and Uncertainties

 - The difficulty in taking the measurement from the multimeter

 Since the control of both factors are beyond us, it is clear that random errors cannot be corrected.
 All we can do is making more measurements and then finding the mean of them.
+In addition, we can make use of high-resolution equipment and resort to data-logging with the aid of a computer to deal with random errors.

 Systematic errors, by contrast, occur when measurements are being made and the error values may seem to be consistent during the period in which the experiment is carried out.